lsst-sqre/nublado1/README.md

   `<component>-secrets.yml` files.
 The incantation to create a secret is `echo -n <secret> | base64 -i -`.
 The `-n` is necessary to prevent a newline from being encoded at the end.

+* For secrets created from files (e.g. TLS certificates), the incantation is `base64 <secret_filename> | tr -d '\n'` to emit the base64 representation of the file as a single string without linebreaks.

 ### Logging [optional]